 What do you enjoy doing outside the office?

-I love playing with my little girl, Ellie; it is amazing to watch her grow and learn new things.
+I love playing with my kids Ellie, Catherine, and Nelson; it is amazing to watch them grow and learn new things.
 My husband and I enjoy trying new restaurants and are excited about the thriving Memphis culinary scene.
 We also love to travel and explore unique places, including those right here in Shelby County.

 How does it feel to return to the Mid-South?

 It feels amazing!
 I am a Southerner through and through and definitely did not lose my accent while in the Northeast.
 I joke that at least once a day in Boston someone asked me, “Where in the South are you from?”
 Being driving distance away from immediate family instead of flying distance is wonderful, and we are only walking distance away from some of our dearest friends!
 My husband Mike and I have spent so much time in Memphis during our lives that we feel we grew up here, too.
 I would have lived anywhere to join a practice as widely known and well-respected as Fertility Associates of Memphis, and I feel quite fortunate that I am able to do so as part of a move back home.